microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ExportDataUsingFetchXmlToAnnotation/README.md

 ## How this sample works

-To use the Custom API, you can use either the Web API or the Organization Service using the Dataverse .NET Framework SDK assemblies.
+You can use either the Web API or the Organization Service using the Dataverse .NET Framework SDK assemblies to invoke the Custom API.

+If you need to update the logic of the plug-in, follow these steps:

+1. Open the `ExportDataUsingFetchXmlToAnnotation.sln` in Visual Studio 2022.
+1. Update the plug-in logic in the appropriate project.
+1. Build the solution.
+1. Locate the generated DLL file for the updated plug-in.
+1. Replace the existing DLL file in the `ExportDataUsingFetchXmlToAnnotation_1_0_0_0_managed.zip` with the updated DLL file.
+1. Reinstall the solution using the updated `ExportDataUsingFetchXmlToAnnotation_1_0_0_0_managed.zip`.

+By following these steps, you can update the logic of your plug-in and ensure that the updated version is deployed to your environment.

 ### Using Web API
-You need to use a POST request to invoke these custom APIs.
+To use the Custom API with the Web API, send a POST request to the API endpoint.

  **Request**